zanaaziz/newton-skill/README.md

-# newton-alexa-skill-api
+# What is this?
-An Alexa skill that connects to an API in order to solve various algebraic mathematical expressions when asked for by the user.
+Newton is an Alexa skill that connects to an open API in order to solve various algebraic mathematical expressions when asked for by the user.

 # How Does It Work?
 - 1.)
 Ask Newton a mathematical expression you'd like the answer to.